 Disable userland watchdog process. osqueryd uses a watchdog process to monitor the memory and CPU utilization of threads executing the query schedule.
 If any performance limit is violated the "worker" process will be restarted.

-Performance limit level (0=loose, 1=normal, 2=restrictive, 3=debug).
-The default watchdog process uses a "level" to configure performance limits.
-The higher the level the more strict the limits become.
-The "debug" level disables the performance limits completely.
+Performance limit level (0=normal, 1=restrictive, -1=disabled).
+The watchdog process uses a "level" to configure performance limits.

 If this value is non-0 the watchdog level (